Intrinsic slays marathon demons to end on season high

 “So this time I was determined not to let history repeat itself.
 I did my best to run within myself over the first half marathon, relaxed into it after the first mile and allowed runners to come past me without giving chase.

 “As we dropped into Alfriston at mile eight my wife and family were there to cheer me on.
 In all honesty, I wasn’t feeling great at this point but I stuck to the plan.
 I didn’t start feeling good until mile 10, running across the top of the stunning South Downs.
-From this vantage point I realised that despite being in 10th I could see ahead to sixth place all within 2-3 minutes of my own position.
-So I began to relax and the internal doubts – you’re not marathon fit, you’re not running fast enough, you’re not good enough – finally eased.
+From this vantage point I realised that although 10th I could see ahead to sixth place all within 2-3 minutes.
+So I began to relax and gradually the internal doubts eased, “you’re not marathon fit”, “not running fast enough”, “not good enough”.

 “The runners ahead of me came within reach as I approached halfway and I passed the 13-mile marker in 1hr 35 minutes slowly picking up the effort.
 By the time I reached Exceat at 18 miles I’d moved up into seventh having put significant time into the rivals I’d overtaken.
 Furthermore, I could see the two runners ahead of me and decided to go for it, do or die!

-“Heading towards Birling Gap at mile 20 I was battling fifth place with local legend Stuart Mills, so I timed my move as we began the climb up Beachy Head.
+“Heading towards Birling Gap at mile 20 I was battling fifth place with local legend Stuart Mills.
+I timed my move as we began the climb up Beachy Head.
 The last two miles of the course were among the hardest I’ve ever run.
-Convinced that Stuart would overtake me on the descent into Eastbourne, my last mile was my second fastest – and the most painful ever.
-Only as I came off the South Downs to the sound of cheering crowds did I risk a backward glance before slowing to a jog and soaking up the finish.
+Convinced Stuart would overtake me on the descent into Eastbourne, my last mile was my second fastest and most painful.
+Coming off the South Downs to cheering crowds I finally risked a backward glance before slowing to a jog and soaking up the finish.

-“Those that are familiar with my racing style know I don’t leave much of myself out on the course so I was totally destroyed by the end.
-Notwithstanding, I’m super proud of getting to grips with the marathon distance and finally laying those demons to rest, especially fitting at an end of season home race for Team Intrinsic sponsor Intrinsic Facilities Engineering.”
+“Those familiar with my racing style know I leave everything out on the course.
+I was totally destroyed by the end.
+Notwithstanding, I’m super proud of tackling the marathon distance and laying those demons to rest.
+It feels especially fitting at an end of season home race for Team Intrinsic sponsor Intrinsic Facilities Engineering.”

 Notes